JMFootBallPlyr/Hard-drive-system-/README.md

-# it-app
+# Disclaimer
-All of the stuff regarding my IT apprenticeship.
+All of the stuff ever created during my IT apprenticeship.

+# Log
+* [ 2016/01/20 ] - Initialised.